TheStudent00/GraphModel/Oracle(NAS)/Description.md

 ---

-# 14. Bootstrapping MindsEye
+# 14. Bootstrapping MindsEye (Meta-Optimization Targets)

-To avoid erratic early meta-learning, MindsEye can be bootstrapped with supervised mappings:
+To avoid erratic early meta-learning, MindsEye can be bootstrapped with supervised mappings.
+MindsEye optimizes the architecture based on **Meta-Gradient Targets** including but not limited to:

-- For tasks with known optimal architectures:
-  - convert optimal architectures to GraphModel form,
-  - perturb them,
-  - train MindsEye to map perturbed → optimal.

-This teaches:

-- structural correction,
-- optimization regime selection,
-- architectural priors,
-- proper routing patterns.
+1.  **Loss Velocity:** The rate of change of the loss function (Learning Speed).
+2.  **Complexity Ratio:** The utility (accuracy gain) per unit of complexity token spent.
+3.  **Gradient Variance:** A proxy for stability and noise.
+4.  **Temporal Rhythm:** The isochrony of signal propagation, minimizing internal timing errors.

 This replaces blind meta-learning with grounded, stable initialization.